... Skip to main content

 How much force is required to commit an assault?

-“Force” in the sense of a violent or forceful contact is not required to ground a conviction for assault.
-Some cases are dismissed because the amount of forced used is minimal.
-Examples of past assault charges dismissed for using minimal force include pushing the complainant in order to exit his office, where there was a minor contact in the course of a heated domestic squabble, or incidental physical contact occurring during a disagreement with a parking control officer.
+Any amount of intentional touching may constitute an intentional application of "force."
+Violent or forceful contact is not required.
+Some assault charges are dismissed because the amount of force used was minimal.
+Courts have thrown out charges where the accused pushed the complainant to exit an office, where there was minor contact in the course of a heated domestic squabble, and where there was incidental physical contact during a dispute with a parking control officer.

 What if I accidentally hit someone?